JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 - The server should provide an option to execute the client's commands in a virtual runtime environment.
 This would be useful for the following reasons:
     - A library user may not want the client executing commands within their server.
-    - This decrease the damage done by the execution of malicious binaries / commands.
+    - This decreases the damage done by the execution of malicious binaries / commands.
   - Giving the client access to a specific subset of the filesystem using access-control-lists could provide similar functionality.

 #### Security

-ECDSA keys would be preferred over RSA Keys.
+ECDSA keys would be preferred over RSA Keys because:
   - ECDSA keys are more secure and performant, however `rustls` does not currently support parsing these keys.
   - A benefit of RSA keys are that they are more compatible with most systems due to it being the de facto standard.